Free Retail Calendar 2023

 Peak shopping season is not over yet – Christmas is coming!
 Plus several other gift-giving holidays which makes December an exciting month for any ecommerce seller.

-Keep a close eye on your stock levels AND your PPC campaigns.
+Keep a close eye on your stock levels and your PPC campaigns.
 Did you sell out an item?
 Then pause the ads until it is back in stock.
 This will save you money (and a lot of gray hair).

 Pro Tip